drewhoskins/batch-orchestra/README.md

 All you have to build is a page processor to process an individual page, and optionally a progress tracker.

-The batch is orchestrated using a [Temporal](https://temporal.io) workflow.
-Your job is to fill in an activity.
+The batch is parallelized and tracked using a [Temporal](https://temporal.io) workflow.
+Your job is simply to fill in one function called a page processor.

+In python, for example, that might look something like this:

+    @page_processor
+    async def inflate_product_prices(context: BatchProcessorContext):
+        page = context.page
+        cursor = ProductDBCursor.from_json(page.cursor_str)

+        args = ConfigArgs.from_json(context.args_str)
+        products, next_cursor = MyDB.query_page(cursor, results=page.size)

+        if next_cursor:
+            # There's another page to process.
+Kick it off.
+            await context.enqueue_next_page(
+                BatchPage(next_cursor, page.size)
+            )

+        # Do your operation on each item in the page
+        num_processed = 0
+        for product in products:
+            # Do some operation -- it should be idempotent if you are retrying
+            await product.do_some_operation()

 # Quick Start